apache/gravitino/docs/security/access-control.md

 If parent securable object has the same privilege name with different condition, the parent securable privilege will still take effect.

-For example, securable metalake object allows to use the catalog, but securable catalog denys to use the catalog, the user isn't able to use the catalog.
+For example, securable metalake object allows to use the catalog, but securable catalog denies to use the catalog, the user isn't able to use the catalog.

-If securable metalake object denys to use the catalog, but securable catalog allows to use the catalog, the user isn't able to use the catalog, too.
+If securable metalake object denies to use the catalog, but securable catalog allows to use the catalog, the user isn't able to use the catalog, too.

 ![privileg_image](../assets/privilege.png)